apache/royale-docs/README.md

 # Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.
 layout: docpage
 title: README
-description: short description of the page that will help social networks to show appropiate info
+description: short description of the page that will help social networks to show appropriate info
 permalink: /friendly-url
 ---